Skip to content

 The mmu_switch interface

-As you may have noticed, proc_yield invokes earth->mmu_switch for the process which runs next.
-And soft_tlb_switch is a simple implementation of earth->mmu_switch.
-When switching from process A to process B, soft_tlb_switch does two simple things.
+As you may have noticed, proc_yield invokes earth->mmu_switch for the next scheduled process, and soft_tlb_switch is a simple implementation of earth->mmu_switch.
+When switching from process A to process B, soft_tlb_switch makes two steps.

 Failed to load picture